vasveena/amazon-emr-ttt-workshop/docs/day1/studio/exercise.md

 ![Studio - 17](images/studio-17.png)

 Replace OUTPUT_LOCATION "s3://mrworkshop-<accountID>-dayone/studio/best_sellers_output/" with your event engine AWS account ID.
 Check the S3 Web Console for the bucket name if required.
-Do not create the S3 prefix "studio" before running the notebook cells.
+Do not create any S3 prefix under the OUTPUT_LOCATION before running the notebook cells.

 Run all the cells in the notebook and make sure the outputs for categories "Apparel" and "Baby" are created under the S3 output location using AWS CLI or S3 Web Console.